 I’ve had to slightly segment the free walking tours of Bucharest, as there’s not one but two to choose from – both of which are different.

 The first, and the more established is run by Walkabout.
 The tour leaves the clock in front of the fountains in Unirii Square Park every day come rain or shine.
-Starting at either 10.30am or 6 pm and lasting 2 hours (although our tour lasted 3)
+Starting at either 10.30 am or 6 pm and last 2 hours (although our tour lasted 3)

 This is a great way to get to grips with this extraordinary city all whilst taking in the major sites.
 This was by far one of my favourite things to do in Bucharest.
 I learnt so much about the city itself and the history of the people.

-The second, and new to the scene free tour is hosted by BTrip.
+The second, and new to the scene free tour are hosted by BTrip.
 This tour runs Monday to Friday at 6 pm and every weekend at 10:30 am and 6 pm.
-The tour leaves from in front of the Bucharest Athenaeum columns and lasts around 2 hours.
+Does the tour leave from in front of the Bucharest Athenaeum columns and lasts around 2 hours.

 Both of the free tours of Bucharest, Romania are rather different, so if you have the time consider going on both.

-Listed as the number one attraction (In accordance to TripAdvisor) Herăstrău Park is an absolute must when visiting Bucharest.
+Listed as the number one attraction (In accordance with TripAdvisor) Herastrau Park is an absolute must when visiting Bucharest.
 At a size of 200-hectares however, it’s unlikely that you’re going to see the entire place.
 It is a stunning place and is definitely on the list of things to do in Bucharest.

 We entered the park via one of the main entrances which is just a short walk from Aviatorilor metro station and passed numerous different children’s play area’s, a skatepark as well as a number of coffee shops on our walk down to the large lake.